 Admission to the program is competitive.
 In a typical round, less than 5% of all registered applicants, and between 5-10% of eligible applicants are accepted.
-More than 150 advisors in the ELLIS network are participating in the current round.
+Based on previous rounds, we expect that about 150 advisors in the ELLIS network will be participating in the upcoming round.

 Advisor and time-sharing requirements